What happens when visitors click your online ad? They:

 This ad-landing-page-thank-you-message-email sequence is great post-click marketing in action.
 I received a valuable piece of content and enjoyed my interaction with Kapost — so much so that in the future if I see another ad by Kapost, I’d be more likely to click and convert.

-See the difference between Autoblog and Kapost and why an optimized post-click experience is essential to increasing conversions and user experience?
+See the difference between Autoblog and Kapost and why an optimized post-click landing page is essential to increasing conversions and user experience?

 Characteristics of an optimized post-click marketing experience